xenia-project/xenia/README.md

 that there are some major work areas still untouched:

 * Help work through missing functionality/bugs in game [compat](https://github.com/xenia-project/xenia/issues?labels=compat)
-* Add input drivers for [DS4 controllers](https://github.com/xenia-project/xenia/issues/60) (or anything else)
+* Add input drivers for [PS4/DS4 controllers](https://github.com/xenia-project/xenia/issues/60) (or anything else)
 * Skilled with Linux?
 A strong contributor is needed to [help with porting](https://github.com/xenia-project/xenia/labels/cross%20platform)

 See more projects [good for contributors](https://github.com/xenia-project/xenia/labels/good%20first%20issue).
-It's a good idea to ask on Discord/the issues before beginning work on something.
+It's a good idea to ask on Discord and check the issues page before beginning work on something.

 ## FAQ